-In order to protect consumers from poor-quality products and to promote consumer confidence, Lighting Africa developed a series of Quality Standards and testing methods for pico-PV lanterns.
-Building on our success in Africa, our program has since been replicated in other areas of the world and our quality assurance work is now conducted by our affiliated program, Lighting Global.
-As the market developed and products evolved, the Quality Standards and test methods were also expanded to cover plug-and-play solar home system kits up to 100 W.
+In order to protect consumers from poor-quality products and to promote consumer confidence, Lighting Africa developed a series of Quality Standards and testing methods for pico-PV lanterns known as Lighting Global Quality Standards.
+As our program has since been replicated in other areas of the world and technological solutions have expanded our quality assurance work is now conducted by our partner program, VeraSol.

 Globally adopted standards and tests